What is probate?

 The personal representative has to notify the people named in the will (called the beneficiaries) and the heirs (the relatives legally entitled to inherit the estate when there is no will) about the probate proceeding.
 In addition, written notices have to be mailed to the state of Oregon and to creditors of the deceased person and a similar notice has to be published in a local newspaper.
 The notices tell creditors that they have four months in which to make claims against the estate.

-The personal representative has to file an inventory with the court listing the assets that are in the estate and their values.
+The personal representative has to file an inventory with the court listing the assets in the estate and their values.
 Depending on the provisions of the will, the personal representative may sell some of the assets.
-He or she also pays bills and debts and collects any money owed to the deceased person.
-The personal representative works with an accountant or other tax preparer to file the final federal, state, and local income tax returns for the person who died, together with whatever gift and estate, inheritance, and fiduciary income tax returns are needed for the estate, and pays any taxes that are due.
+He or she also pays bills and debts and collects any money owed to the person who died.
+The personal representative works with an accountant or other tax preparer to file the final federal, state, and local income tax returns for the person who died, plus whatever gift and estate, inheritance, and fiduciary income tax returns are needed for the estate, and pays any taxes that are due.
 When the estate is ready to be distributed, the personal representative files an accounting with the court and requests permission to pay any remaining expenses and distribute the estate to the beneficiaries according to the will or, if there is no will, to the heirs according to the laws for intestate estates.
 Notices and copies of the accounting and petition for distribution have to be mailed to the beneficiaries or heirs.

 How long does probate take?

 Probate can be started soon after the person dies.
-The process is often completed within a year.
+The process often is completed within a year.
 If there is real property that must be sold or if there are complex tax issues or other complications, probate can take longer.

 How much does probate cost?